Parathyroid Adenoma Treatment

-Best hospitals for Parathyroid adenoma treatment
+Best hospitals and doctors for parathyroid adenoma treatment abroad

-which are located in the vicinity to the thyroid gland.
+Parathyroid adenoma originates in parathyroid glands, which are located in the vicinity to the thyroid gland.
 Typically, person has two pairs of parathyroid glands, which are called upper and lower parts of the glands, but in some cases there may be an extra pair, if thyroid gland is thickened.
 Parathyroid glands are responsible for producing parathyroid hormone, which regulates the calcium metabolism in the body.

 If a person is diagnosed with parathyroid cancer, his/her parathyroid glands accumulate too much hormone, which results in increase of calcium level in blood.
 Parathyroid adenoma is more common in women, who develop it twice as often as men.
 It can develop after 20 years of age.
 According to American medical site HealthLine, surgery for this disease is in 90% successful.